 Please get in touch if you have a few hours to spare on a weekend or are looking for a regular monthly commitment.
 We also would love help with curriculum coordination (getting teachers to use the garden for lessons), which can be done at home; ideas for new programming (want to create a cultural planter with vegetables and herbs from your part of the world? create a sensory garden that is fun to touch and smell?); and soliciting donations (from seed packets to garden journals to garden artwork).

-If you are interested, please contact Elizabeth Adam at email@example.com, or sign up for the Garden Committee on Konstella.
+If you are interested, please contact Elizabeth Adam at firstname.lastname@example.org, or sign up for the Garden Committee on Konstella, and make sure to follow @glenviewgrows on Instagram.

 Community Wish List